devbertskie/devbertskie/README.md

 ### Hi there, I'm Lemuel - Welcome to My Repo 👋

-## I'm always stay Hungry for Ideas!!
+## I'm always stay Hungry for New Ideas!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning something in related to different Technology 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Other Collaboratore